 I didn’t have to look very far.

-When Grant was a junior and senior in high school, he received marketing pieces from colleges all around the country.
+When my older son was a junior and senior in high school, he received marketing pieces from colleges all around the country.
 From the tiniest of schools to the biggest, he received all types- from postcards to folders to DVDs, all trying to entice him to come to their school.

 Praise the Lord it wasn’t any of those schools.